telerik/ajax-docs/general-information/troubleshooting/jquery-troubleshooting.md

-This article treats the most common issues related to the jQuery library that is embedded in the Telerik UI for ASP.NET AJAX suite.
+This article treats the most common issues related to the jQuery library that is embedded in the Telerik® UI for ASP.NET Ajax suite.

 The article contains the following sections: